ashutoxh/chatbot/README.md

    ```
    Get your token from: https://huggingface.co/settings/tokens
    - Token is **required** only if you want to use transformer embeddings (checkbox in UI)
-   - TF-IDF mode (default) works without a token
+   - TF-IDF mode (default) works without a token and is recommended for this dataset
-   - Without token: You can still use the chatbot with TF-IDF mode
-   - With token: You can switch to transformer mode via the checkbox for better semantic search
+   - **Note**: For this curated Q&A dataset, transformer embeddings typically produce the same results as TF-IDF (see explanation below).
+TF-IDF is faster, requires no external dependencies, and works offline.

 3. Start the app:
    ```bash